« Back to Blog

 Contents

 Need help reducing your cost per lead?
-Schedule a Free SaaS Scale Session to find out how we can help you optimize your campaigns.
+Get your Free Marketing Plan here to find out how we can help you optimize your campaigns.

 Why is cost per lead important?

-When you want to measure the cost-effectiveness of a PPC campaign, you can’t go wrong by paying attention to your CPL.
+When you want to measure the cost-effectiveness of a B2B SaaS PPC campaign, you can’t go wrong by paying attention to your CPL.

 It tells you how much a lead currently costs, allowing you to make projections and set targets to get more out of your campaigns.